 Carbon Fiber.
 Dale has significant experience defending product liability lawsuits involving carbon fiber products and technology.
 He has deposed design and manufacturing experts, engineers and accident reconstruction experts.

 Diacetyl.
 Dale has served as both national and local counsel in consumer and occupational exposure cases.

 Toxic Mold.
 Dale has published articles in the New York Law Journal and industry trade publications discussing causation standards and remediation issues involving toxic mold lawsuits.

 Tobacco.
 Dale has represented Philip Morris USA in smoking-and-health lawsuits in state and federal courts in Florida and New York.
 He has experience in all aspects of this litigation, including fact and expert deposition practice.
 Dale has served on several trial teams that have obtained complete defense verdicts in favor of Philip Morris USA, including Frazier (Miami, Florida, 2010), Denton (Jacksonville, Florida, 2011) and Starbuck II (U.S.D.C., Middle District of Florida, 2015).

-Pro bono work is also important to Dale.
-As part of the relief effort, he provided free legal advice to several victims of the Joplin tornado.
-He has also represented parents and children in family court and Kansas inmates in federal § 1983 actions, and he has helped secure an eleventh-hour stay of execution for a Missouri inmate.
+Pro bono work also is important to Dale.
+As part of the Joplin tornado relief effort, he provided free legal advice to several victims of the storm.
+He also has represented parents and children in family court and Kansas inmates in federal § 1983 actions, and helped secure an eleventh-hour stay of execution for a Missouri inmate.
 While in law school, Dale also gained valuable trial experience as a student attorney in the Milwaukee County Public Defender’s Clinic.

 Dale received his bachelor’s degree from the College of the Holy Cross, where he was twice a First Team All-Patriot League catcher for the Crusader baseball team.
 In 2002, he played for the Harwich Mariners of the Cape Cod Baseball League.